yadunut/Notes/markdown/DF.md

   - Memory Dump
   - Copies of removable media

-- FI should create 2 bbit stream copies of evidence
+- FI should create 2 bit stream copies of evidence

 - Types of images
   - Complete disk